 These are just a few, but they are all phrases these ones use to try to excuse the fact they are disrespecting someone else’s culture JUST BECAUSE THEY WANT TO.
 This is continuing colonialism and a more subtle form of racism, attributing and reinforcing white privilege and supremacy.
 These days, ignorance is a part of the problem, too: people in Germany aren’t taught colonial history, the brutality and genocide committed to give them the privilege to find entertainment and humor in stereotyping of peoples they helped oppress and marginalize.

 Update: our documentary Forget Winnetou!
-Going Beyond Native Stereotypes in Germany, will be addressing this attitude and behaviors, and much, much more.
-Help us reach our funding goal to bring this needed message through film media, to the world.
+Loving in the Wrong Way, will be addressing this attitude and behaviors, and much, much more.